-Interacting with shoppers on social media, sending text messages to share shipping updates, providing special discounts to loyalty program members: Forward-thinking CDP companies with strong online strategies (e.g., differentiated content marketing to their target audience) and DTC programs are quite busy when it comes to CX management.
+Interacting with shoppers on social media, sending text messages to share shipping updates, providing discounts to loyalty members: Forward-thinking CDP brands with strong online strategies and DTC programs are quite busy when it comes to CX management.

 But CPG marketing organizations can only succeed with these efforts when they have a single source of truth where all shopper data is unified into “complete,” individual-level, customer profiles that persistently update in real time.

 Of course, simply analyzing your audience won’t advance your CPG marketing strategy.

 You need to continue to “meet” your customers where they are in their unique journeys.
 Just like leading CPG brands with flourishing online and ecommerce strategies do today.